 Fall is a great time for planting.
 As temperatures cool, transplanting is less stressful on plants as they slowly become dormant with less new growth,

 The largest evergreen trees for privacy screening that we grow and transplant, are 15 feet tall Thuja Green Giant Arborvitaes.
 For almost 40 years we have successfully planted large green giant privacy screens throughout the Baltimore/Washington area.
 Our green giant trees are grown from rooted cuttings at Pryor's Nursery in Damascus, Maryland.
 On our website we … Continue reading How Tall Are The Evergreen Trees We Grow Locally?

 Early this spring a client asked me to plant our Nellie Stevens Holly trees to form a privacy screen at his place in Oxford, Maryland.
 Wow!!
-Oxford Maryland is where, about 100 years ago, gardener Nellie Stevens experimented with holly cross breeding and created a new variety which carries her name today.
-The trip to the … Continue reading Maryland: Home of the Original Nellie Stevens Holly
+Oxford, Maryland, home of the original Nellie Stevens Holly, is where ~ 100 years ago, gardener Nellie R. Stevens experimented with holly cross-breeding and cultivated a new variety that carries … Continue reading Home of the Original Nellie Stevens Holly

-Why do I like the Nellie Stevens Holly ...let me count the ways.
 The Nellie Stevens is denser than most upright pyramidal hollies.
 It responds well to pruning, creating additional lateral tip buds at each pruning cut.
 Nellie Stevens hollies tolerate wet feet well.
 At our evergreen tree farm in Damascus, Maryland, the clay soils are often super saturated through the winter but the Nellie Stevens holly is able to grow in these conditions.